AbhinavThombare/Hotel_Managment_Application/README.md

 # Hotel_Managment_Application
-This project build in Angular and MongoDb
+This project build in Angular and MongoDb using NodeJS